MarkoShiva/multiqueue/README.md

 # multiqueue
-multiqueue application with ToDo scrum functionality and gentt view and tracking of time spent.
+multiqueue application with ToDo scrum functionality and gantt chart view and tracking of time spent.